Navigating the Canada-U.S. Trade Dispute:

 Scorecard

-Learn how Halifax has been doing as we move into the third year of People.
+Learn how Halifax has fared as we move into the fourth year of People.
 Planet.
 Prosperity.
 Halifax’s Inclusive Economic Strategy 2022-27.

 Thank You